-KLEE is symbolic execution engine that can rigorously verify or find
+KLEE is a symbolic execution engine that can rigorously verify or find bugs in

-bugs in software.
-It’s designed for C and C++, but it’s just an interpreter for LLVM bitcode combined with
+software.
+It’s designed for C and C++, but it’s just an interpreter for LLVM bitcode combined with theorem prover

 How KLEE works

-are just like the normal variables in normal code: they have a deterministic value at any given point in the
+just like the normal variables in normal code: they have a deterministic value at any given point in the program.
+On

-program.
-On the other hand, symbolic variables contain a bundle of logical constraints instead of values.
-Take
+the other hand, symbolic variables contain a bundle of logical constraints instead of values.
+Take this code:

-has to fork.
-We now have two processes being interpreted on the VM: one executing doA()
+KLEE has to fork.
+We now have two processes being interpreted on the VM: one executing doA() while x

 Here’s a toy example just to get things working.
 Suppose we have a function that makes an assumption for a